-Authentic Som Tam Pattaya Thai papaya salad
+Authentic Som Tum Pattaya Thai papaya salad

-History of Som Tam
+History of Som Tum

-Som Tam originated in the Isan region of Northeastern Thailand and has strong cultural connections to Laos.
+Som Tum originated in the Isan region of Northeastern Thailand and has strong cultural connections to Laos.
 Traditionally eaten with sticky rice and grilled meats, it later became popular nationwide and is now one of Thailand’s most iconic dishes.

-Regional Variations of Som Tam
+Regional Variations of Som Tum

-Som Tam Spice Level Guide
+Som Tum Spice Level Guide

 Level 1 – Mild: Light chili, suitable for beginners.